Fire Door Installation Standards

 Integrity Check: Fire door hardware should be intact and securely fastened, with no signs of looseness or detachment.

 VII.
-Fire Door Marking Requirements
+Marking Requirements

 Clear Identification: Fire doors must have visible fire markings indicating their fire resistance rating and manufacturer information.